Archive

 YourEventServiceImpl.class.getName());

-In other words, you can replace the SwingEventService implementation with the ThreadSafeEventService by calling
+In other words, you can replace the SwingEventService

 EventServiceLocator.setEventService(EventServiceLocator.SERVICE_NAME_EVENT_BUS,